unicode-org/message-format-wg/docs/why_mf_next.md

 and are unprepared to handle changes
 (think localization tools, linters, friendly UIs, etc.).

 The most basic functionality would be adding a new formatter.
-Meantime ICU added other formatters: time intervals, measurement, lists.
+There are a relatively small number of supported formatters, while over the years ICU added other formatters: date and time intervals, measurement units, lists, person names, and many others.
 But MessageFormat did not keep up.
 And adding support for any of these new formats risks to break existing tools.

 ### 1.2.
 Can't deprecate anything, even if now we know better

-ICU is old, but also very popular (right now it is the core i18n library for all major operating systems, and many products).
+ICU is old, but also very popular (right now it is the core i18n library for all major operating systems, browsers, and many other products).

-This is how he have both numeric and named parameters, partial strings in plural / select (technically concatenation, which is bad i18n), date / time patterns (bad i18n, when skeletons are the better way), nesting selectors, unfriendly escaping (think doubling the apostrophe `''` ), `#` in plurals.
+This is how it has both numeric and named parameters, allows partial strings in plural / select (technically concatenation, which is bad i18n), uses date / time patterns (bad i18n, when skeletons are the better way), has nesting selectors, and unfriendly escaping (think doubling the apostrophe `''` ), `#` in plurals.

 Most of it can't be “blamed” directly on a bad decision, it is just time teaching us what works (for instance skeletons did not exist when the